Consensys/doc.rollups/docs/Reference/JSON-RPC.md

         }
         ```

-## pazkp_findReceivedMoneyOrder
+## `pazkp_findReceivedMoneyOrder`

-Find a specific money order that is either available to redeem or has been redeemed.
+Returns a specific money order that is either available to redeem or has been redeemed.

 ### Parameters

 * `accountId`: *integer* - account ID

 * `moneyOrderTotalIndex`: *integer* - 6 byte integer where 4 bytes contain the money order batch ID of the
-        money order batch, and 2 bytes are for the index of the money order in the batch.
+        money order batch, and 2 bytes are for the index of the money order in the batch

 ### Returns